suyashk12/cosmo-dwarf-sim/README.md

 - Heatmap correlating abundance statistics of Fe distribution with physical properties phy_fe_corr.png (we realize that Fe is a good proxy for all metals)
 - Scatterplot matrix relating abundance statistics of Fe distribution with physical properties phy_fe_scatter_matrix.pdf

-b. dynamic_models.ipynb - This script creates an (expected) model of abundance statistics of the Fe distribution vs. time (realized in all galaxies) and abundance statistics of the Fe distribution vs. mean Mach number (realized only in m10q).
+2-dynamic_models.ipynb - This script creates an (expected) model of abundance statistics of the Fe distribution vs. time (realized in all galaxies) and abundance statistics of the Fe distribution vs. mean Mach number (realized only in m10q).
 This script is somewhat experimental, so I saved the files as abundance_time.png and turbulence_abundance.png in the folder specified by savepath, which may be changed for the user's convenience in the script.

 References
 ----------